Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in pain mangement, feminist theory, and somatic techniques.

-Quiz developed by Jennifer Zambito, MSW, specializing in pain mangement, feminist theory, and somatic techniques.
+Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in chronic pain management, feminisit theory, and somatic techniques.

 01.